Marketing Attribution

 To get an accurate picture of how your marketing and sales efforts drive revenue, you need to centralize information from all your tools and platforms.

-You should start by connecting your entire marketing stack, including your CRM, marketing automation tools, advertising platforms, email marketing systems, and analytics software into a single dashboard.
+Start by connecting your entire marketing stack, including your CRM, marketing automation tools, advertising platforms, email marketing systems, and analytics software into a single dashboard.

-For example, here’s a Google PPC Revenue Report from our library that you can use to optimize your PPC keywords for pipeline and revenue and measure conversion more accurately.
+PRO TIP Here’s a Google PPC Revenue Report from our library that you can use to optimize your PPC keywords for pipeline and revenue and measure conversion more accurately.

 You'll also be able to report on campaigns that actually generate revenue, not just clicks and impressions.